 Waterway Work Trips

 Please note that we ask all participants to follow COVID-19 state guidelines.
-We will be capping each trip at six participants.
-Some states may have travel restrictions and/or mask requirements in place.
-Trips will be refundable should you need to cancel.
-Together we can have a safe stewardship season.
+Trips will be refundable should you need to cancel due to COVID exposure.
+Together we can have a safe stewardship season!

-July 30 to Aug.
-1, Long Pond Campsites, ME: Paddle across this beautiful lake to the lake’s Narrows, where you’ll help upgrade two campsites with tent pads, tables, and moldering privies.
+July 29th to 31st Long Pond Campsites, ME: Paddle across this beautiful lake to the lake’s Narrows, where you’ll help upgrade two campsites with tent pads, tables, and moldering privies along this scenic and historic waterway east of Jackman.
 Full

 Here is a list of Frequently Asked Questions.
 If you have any additional questions or want to be added to a waitlist for full trips, please contact Stewardship Director Noah Pollock at [email protected] or (802) 496-2285 ext.
 2.